rasterm/rasterm/SECURITY.md

 ## Supported Versions

-Until 1.0 final, security fixes target the latest `1.0.0` prerelease.
-After 1.0 the latest 1.x minor release receives fixes, older minors may be asked to upgrade.
+Security fixes target the latest 1.x minor release, currently `1.1.x`.
+Users of older minor releases may be asked to upgrade before receiving a fix.

 ## Reporting a Vulnerability